Posts tagged dwyane wade

 No discredit to Matt and Kim, but they’ve just been topped by the NBA Champions.

 The video starts with none other than Chris ‘The Birdman’ Andersen flying around until breakdown, and then madness ensues.
-LeBron dressed a king, Dwyane Wade dressed as “Runaway” Kanye West (complete with the Kanye bear head), Chris Bosh being, well, Chris Bosh, Mario Chalmers as Super Mario, someone in a Rey Mysterio mask, another player wearing a WWE Championship belt and so much more that I cannot comprehend.
+LeBron dressed a king, Dwyane Wade dressed as “Runaway” Kanye West (complete with the Kanye bear head), Chris Bosh being, well, Chris Bosh, Mario Chalmers as Super Mario, someone in a Rey Mysterio mask, another player wearing a WWE Championship belt and so much more that cannot be comprehended.

 The only way an NBA team tops this is if the San Antonio Spurs get Tim Duncan, and more importantly, head coach Gregg Popovich to commit to filming one of the 30-second memes.